Penalty-Induced Basis Exploration for Bayesian Splines: Introduction

 The remainder of the paper is organized as follows.
-In Section~\ref{sec:method}, we provide an overview of Bayesian P-splines and Bayesian basis selection.
-Section~\ref{proposedmethod} describes the proposed method that integrates both approaches, accompanied by a well-specified prior distribution and a Markov chain Monte Carlo (MCMC) algorithm.
-Theoretical analysis for the proposed method, establishing the posterior contraction rate, is provided in Section~\ref{sec:theory}.
-Section~\ref{sec:simulation} presents an extensive simulation study, while an application of the proposed method to a real dataset is discussed in Section~\ref{sec:realdata}.
-Technical proofs and additional details on the sampling algorithm are presented in Appendix.
+Section~\ref{basisselection} provides an overview of BBE and its conventional priors.
+Section~\ref{proposedmethod} introduces the proposed method, which incorporates roughness penalization into BBE, along with a well-specified prior distribution and a Markov chain Monte Carlo (MCMC) algorithm.
+Section~\ref{sec:theory} presents the theoretical analysis of the proposed method, establishing the posterior contraction rate.
+Section~\ref{sec:simulation} reports the results of an extensive simulation study, and Section~\ref{sec:realdata} demonstrates the application of the proposed method to real datasets.
+Technical proofs and additional details on the sampling algorithm are provided in the Appendix.